AwalHossain/born-to-give-donation-club/README.md

 ## Our Main Motive behind this great work

-#1 This fully non-profitable charity website which help people by raising money
+#1 This is fully non-profitable charity website which help people by raising money

 #2 You can donate money in different kind of charity event here easily